Have a Question About the BreachLock Cloud Platform? Enter it below.

 NIST 800-171: Applicability

 Federal contracts describe CUI shared by the federal agencies, and hence, they require a vendor to comply with NIST SP 800-171 Rev 2.
 Companies are under an obligation to ensure that their employees receive adequate training to understand the requirements of NIST SP 800-171.
 This publication expects existing vendors to upgrade their controls for processing data received from a federal agency and storing them on non-federal information systems.
-Before starting the compliance project for NIST 800-171, our experts emphasize on the following points:
+Before starting the compliance project for NIST 800-171, our experts emphasize the following points:

 - A vendor, company, organization, or educational institution receives CUI as a part of a research grant or to conduct business.